 Weird times we’re living in.
-Like many of you, my family has spent a LOT of time at home on lockdown the past few weeks trying to stay healthy during this pandemic.
-Being the fastidious creature that I am, I decided to use the opportunity to get ahead on some serious spring cleaning and try some new, thriftier, healthier, and more effective DIY cleaning solutions.
+Like many of you, my family has spent a lot of time at home on lockdown the past few weeks trying to stay healthy during this pandemic.
+Being the fastidious creature that I am, I decided to use the opportunity to get ahead on some serious spring cleaning and try some new, thriftier, healthier, and more effective DIY cleaner.

 DIY Multi-Purpose Cleaner Recipe

-- Oven.
 Ok, so full disclosure: I do not have a super dirty, crusty, burnt-up oven interior.
-I try to deep clean it at least once a year, but I HATE oven cleaner.
+I try to deep clean it at least once a year, but I hate oven cleaner.
 It’s caustic and emits horrible fumes, which make a loathsome job even worse.
 I sprayed this stuff in a cold oven, let it sit for about 30 or 40 minutes, then wiped with a nylon scrubbie.
 WOW — all the spatters and burnt spots came right off!
 Then just wipe down with a wet paper towel to rinse.
-I also got my best friend to give this stuff a test drive, and unfortunately, she did not have the same results.
-I think that’s because she was starting off with a lot more gunk in the oven so if your oven is more spattered than mine, it might be worth trying the Self-Cleaning function on your oven first to burn off most of the grime, wipe it down after it’s cooled, and then following up with a round of Easy-Off Fume Free Oven Cleaner afterward for better results.

-- White grout.
 I have light colored tile with white grout throughout the first floor of my home, including the entryways.
 Needless to say, it’s easy for white grout lines to start looking dark gray/blackish in certain spots.
 I sprayed the grout today then gave it a quick swipe with a wet scrub brush.
 Clean!
-Just did my regular steam mop routine after that, but the floors like like they’ve been professionally steam cleaned!
+Just did my regular steam mop routine after that, but the floors look like like they’ve been professionally cleaned!

 ***Word of caution: Test this solution on a small spot before spraying it indiscriminately.
 Do NOT use this cleaner on granite, quartz, or any other natural stone surface.
 It is extremely acidic and will etch the stone.***